davluangu/mlapi/README.md

-# Machine Learning API
+# Data transformation containers
-The goal of this project is to productionize Python predictive models as dockerized REST microservices.
+The goal of this project is to productionize Python data transformations as dockerized REST microservices.
+The data transformations within each container can be anything from data munging to unsupervised/supervised machine learning models/ensemblers.
 I am currently exploring this project from the top of the stack going downward simply because that is where I am currently getting the most return on learnings per unit time.

 #### Status: WIP
 This is my tinkering around with various technologies.
 Until I remove the WIP and start tagging commits, everything is probably broken.